Skip to content

 Behaviour Change Interventions in Later Life

-Our aim is to develop an evidence base on behaviour change interventions and identify the characteristics and components of these interventions that are most effective in improving physical activity and reducing sedentary behaviours in older residents in Greater Manchester.
+Our aim was to develop an evidence base on behaviour change interventions and identify the characteristics and components of those interventions that were most effective in improving physical activity and reducing sedentary behaviours in older residents in Greater Manchester.

 There is a growing evidence base to suggest that reducing sedentary behaviour and participating in physical activity regularly is beneficial for physical and mental health across all ages.
 With our specific focus on ageing, evidence has shown that physical activity has been important in the prevention and/or delayed onset of conditions such as; stroke, cardiovascular disease, diabetes, osteoporosis, falls and cognitive decline.
 Physical activity also has the benefit of allowing people to remain functional and independent, for as long as possible in their own environment, leading to a decreased need for hospitalisation/ institutionalisation, increased socioeconomic benefits and improved individual wellbeing.